mkgold/dhintro19/course-schedule.md

 ## 9/4 - Approaching the Digital Humanities, Thinking the Caribbean

+*Readings*

-Matthew K. Gold, "The Digital Humanities Moment" - Debates in the Digital Humanities (2012)
+* Matthew K. Gold, "The Digital Humanities Moment" - Debates in the Digital Humanities (2012)

-Matthew K. Gold and Lauren F. Klein, "Digital Humanities: The Expanded Field" Debates in the Digital Humanities 2016
+* Matthew K. Gold and Lauren F. Klein, "Digital Humanities: The Expanded Field" Debates in the Digital Humanities 2016

-Matthew K. Gold and Lauren F. Klein, "A DH That Matters" Debates in the Digital Humanities 2019
+* Matthew K. Gold and Lauren F. Klein, "A DH That Matters" Debates in the Digital Humanities 2019

-Kelly Baker Josephs and Roopika Risam, "Digital Black Atlantic Introduction" (draft)
+* Kelly Baker Josephs and Roopika Risam, "Digital Black Atlantic Introduction" (draft)

-David Scott, "On the Question of Caribbean Studies"
+* David Scott, "On the Question of Caribbean Studies"

 *Sites to explore*